 “The requirements keep differencing as the patient change, so we stay flexible with the payment schedule.
-An update is usually done through a series of question which makes sure we don’t miss out on any criteria.
-The challenge is to keep the claim error-free.” informed a biller
+An update is usually done through a series of questions which makes sure we don’t miss out on any criteria.
+The challenge is to keep the claim error-free.” informed a biller.

 Preventive Evaluation and Management for New Patients